Extracapsular | Stable vs Unstable | SHS vs CMN | TAD under 25mm

 - Second hip fracture risk elevated

-- Major healthcare burden: 25,000 hip fractures/year in Australia
+- Major global healthcare burden: ~1.6 million hip fractures/year worldwide, rising with population ageing

 Bimodal Distribution